nataliablock/my_webiste/content/authors/admin/_index.md

 - Visitors
 ---

 Hi, I’m Natalia Block!
 I’m a research and data analyst, currently specializing in Data Science.
 I’m a Program Assistant at the All Stars Project of Chicago and a Research Collaborator at Doxa, Laboratory of Electoral Studies, Political Communication and Public Opinion at Rio de Janeiro State University.
-I have experience on academia, think thanks and non-profit organizations conducting research and data analysis on elections and electoral statistics, political behavior and institutions.
+I have experience on academia, think tanks and non-profit organizations conducting research and data analysis on elections and electoral statistics, political behavior and institutions.

 Lately I’ve been dedicated to developing tools and resources for learning and teaching R in Portuguese.
 More broadly, I’ve been studying accessible ways to introduce programming and statistics to social science students and researchers from Portuguese speaking countries.